guysv/netstring.lua/README.md

 * Reads and writes netstrings into any "io.file"-like stream

 ## Usage
-#### note: This documentation is incomplete, please read function comments
+#### note: This documentation is incomplete, please read function comments (or generate docs with LDoc)
 The library provides the following functions:

 #### netstring.read(stream[, max_length])